mc-wusel/mc-wusel/README.md

 mc-wusel/mc-wusel is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->

+# Hi there 👋
+- 🔭 I’m currently primarily engaged in Microsoft AL and PowerShell in my professional career.
+- 📕 I’m currently learning about AL, PowerApps, GitHub, Python
+- ⬇️ Look what I'm dealing with on the side

 <details>
 <summary>Frontend</summary>